-- Use of effective oral and written communication skills and listening skills - 2.
-Ability to create positive and supportive relationships with other students - Ability to create relationships with adults that support success - 4.
-Empathy - Ethical decision-making and social responsibility 5. - Use effective collaboration and cooperation skills - Use of leadership and teamwork skills to work effectively 7. in diverse teams - Advocacy skills and ability to assert self, when necessary - Social maturity and behaviors appropriate to the situation and environment provided to students, ages 3 through 21, with an identified disability requiring an individually designed instructional program to meet their unique learning needs.
+- 1. Use effective oral and written communication skills and listening skills - 2.
+Create positive and supportive relationships with other students - 3.
+Create relationships with adults that support success - 4.
+Demonstrate empathy - Demonstrate ethical decision-making and social responsibility - 6.
+Use effective collaboration and cooperation skills - 7.
+Use leadership and teamwork skills to work effectively in diverse teams - 8.
+Demonstrate advocacy skills and ability to assert self, when necessary - 9.
+Demonstrate social maturity and behaviors appropriate to the situation and environment provided to students, ages 3 through 21, with an identified disability requiring an individually designed instructional program to meet their unique learning needs.
 The purpose of special education is to enable students to successfully develop to their fullest potential by providing, as appropriate, instruction to meet and address the needs of that student and ensure access to the general curriculum.
 Students are eligible for special education and related services when they qualify as a student with one or more of the following disability categories: